Home

 DriveTime's post-save terms experience presented a critical friction point in the customer journey.
 When customers clicked the "Save Terms" CTA on a Vehicle Detail Page, they encountered a success screen that immediately pushed them toward scheduling a dealership visit without clear alternatives.

-With only 65% of sessions resulting in scheduled visits and 54% of customers who saved terms hitting a dead end with no clear path to continue shopping, this created a significant conversion bottleneck with a projected $1.28M ROI opportunity.
+With only 65% of sessions resulting in scheduled visits and 54% of customers who saved terms hitting a dead end with no clear path to continue shopping, this created a conversion bottleneck with a projected $1.28M ROI opportunity.

 Strategic Approach